-I then analyzed existing products that are similar or in competition with Good Market to learn what solutions exist, what works well and what can be improved.
+I then analyzed existing products that are similar or in competition with Good Market to learn what solutions exist, what works well, and what can be improved.
 The mobile apps I reviewed included Instacart, Hello Fresh, and FreshDirect.
 You can view the in-depth competitive analysis here.

-I performed a card sorting exercise on hypothetical users (busy professionals) to see how they naturally categorized products that would be sold on the Good Market app.
+To begin to understand how users interacted with produce categories, I performed a card sorting exercise on hypothetical users (busy professionals) to see how they naturally categorized products that would be sold on the Good Market app.
 I looked for what patterns emerged and if there were any discrepancies.
 Overall, the hypothetical users categorized items in similar ways.
 View the card sorting results.

 Taking it Further